Explore Our Historic Houses

 Thames & Chilterns

 Ardington House is a Georgian masterpiece which we invite you to make your own for the most special of occasions.
-Set in its own extensive gardens and parkland, Ardington House is a listed stately home, built in 1720 with an emphasis on perfect symmetry and natural light throughout.

 The garden at Benington Lordship sits on an ancient fortified site which has been occupied since Saxon times.
 What you see today are the earthworks of a medieval motte and bailey castle and the ruins of a Norman keep, now a listed monument.